-Any concerns pertaining to an adult associated with the organisation's services should be reported to the DSO or CEO immediately, who will involve the Local Authority Designated Officer (LADO).
+Concerns pertaining to an adult associated with the organisation's services should be reported to the Designated Safeguarding Officer (DSO) or CEO immediately, who will involve the Local Authority Designated Officer (LADO).
 The Safeguarding board member should also be informed within 24 hours of the incident.